 In School and at Home — Dignitas supports Kenyan students’ education amid school closures resulting from the pandemic

+After schools closed in March 2020 due to the COVID-19 pandemic, Team4Tech worked with Dignitas to help design a pilot program to equip, empower, and support teachers with the transition from in-person to online learning with digital training and coaching tools.
+Continuing in partnership with Team4Tech, Dignitas will work to utilize technology to increase the impact by widening their reach to new communities as well as deepening the resources they have available for the schools and communities they are already working with.
 In the next year, with help from Team4Tech, Dignitas will also continue their work on their digital learning management system (LMS) platform to increase user engagement and launch an earned revenue stream from the platform so they can continue to grow it as a tool for educators.